 Insert image B42024_11_03.png

-In step 3, you publish the printer to the Reskit.Org AD and you share the printer explicitly.
+In step 3, you publish the printer to the Reskit.Org AD, and you share the printer explicitly.
 This step produces no output.
 In step 4, you use Get-Printer to review the publication status of the printer, with output like this:

 Figure 11.4: Viewing the SalesPrinter1 printer details